Programmer’s Guide

 end

-On completion the user_count value can be viewed in the Rocket Job Web Interface, or accessed programmatically:
+On completion the value can be viewed in Mission Control, or read programmatically:

 job = ReportJob.completed.last